 The Commission has analysed the Rule Change Request and assessed the issues/propositions arising out of this Rule Change Request.
-For the reasons set out below, the Commission has determined that a Rule should be made.
-Its analysis of the proposed Rule is also set out below.
+For the reasons set out below, the Commission has determined that a Rule be made.
+Its analysis of the Rule proposed by the Rule Proponent is also set out below.

-3.1 Assessment of issues
+3.1 Assessment